OttoPaymentHub/stingray_ecr-scan-image/README.md

 # ECR Image Scan Github Action

+!!!
+This repository was duplicated from https://github.com/alexjurkiewicz/ecr-scan-image !!!

 Scan an image uploaded to ECR and fail if vulnerabilities are found.

 ## Quick Start